MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 Filter method
 ^^^^^^^^^^^^^

-Use the filter method to specify how to synthesize local explainability you have 4 parameters to customize your summary: - max_contrib : maximum number of criteria to display - threshold : minimum value of the contribution (in absolute value) necessary to display a criterion - positive : display only positive contribution?
-Negative?(default None) - features_to_hide : list of features you don’t want to display
+Use the *filter* method to specify how you want to synthesize local explainability you have 4 parameters to customize your summary:

+- max_contrib : maximum number of criteria to display
+- threshold : minimum value of the contribution (in absolute value) necessary to display a criterion
+- positive : display only positive contribution?
+Negative?(default None)
+- features_to_hide : list of features you don’t want to display

 .. code:: ipython